kjkubik/stock-analysis/README.md

 returns.
 Still, if you average their returns and look at the data a little closer, only three contained negative gains over a 2-year period of time.
 It is clear that more analysis needs to be completed before offering any advice on them.

 For example, ENPH looks like a good stock to buy; however, the stock may have been an IPO in 2017.
 After a period of time, stocks lose their 'luster'.
 One of the things we use to measure the 'Popularity War' is the volume of a stock.
 When we look at volume, more of the story is told.
 ENPH is the stock with the largest 'luster'.
 Still, I don't know if I would be willing to give any advice on buying ENPH.
-When looking at the difference in the rate of returns from 2017 and 2018, ENPH is down 48%.
+This is because when looking at the difference in the rate of returns from 2017 and 2018, ENPH is down 48%.

-Volume and rate of return are good indicators for buying stock, they must be used with other factors to determine whether a stock is worthy of our attention.
+Volume and rate of return are good indicators for buying stock; they must be used with other factors to determine whether a stock is worthy of our attention.
 Here is an article defining some of the more important metrics: [9 Essential Metrics All Smart Investors Should Know](https://www.fool.com/investing/2018/03/21/9-essential-metrics-all-smart-investors-should-kno.aspx)

 After looking at each stocks volume and return, the only thing I might do is eliminate stocks.
 The only advice I would give is to be very cautious when considering the purchase of AY, JKS and SPWR.
 Further analysis is needed on the other nine stocks.